Check back for upcoming events.

 Dr. Martin Luther King Jr. Celebration 2018

-On Friday, January 12, 2018, the Annual JHACH Martin Luther King Jr. Celebration took place on our campus.
-New this year, the hospital participated in an inaugural Day of Service on Friday, January 26.
-Employees were able to sign-up online to volunteer with a variety of charitable organizations in the community.
+On Friday, Jan.
+12, 2018, the Annual Johns Hopkins All Children's Dr. Martin Luther King Jr. Celebration took place on our campus.
+New this year, the hospital participated in an inaugural Day of Service on Jan.
+26. Employees were able to sign up online to volunteer with a variety of charitable organizations in the community.

 What is the Transgender Day of Remembrance?